sedol1339/files/abstracts.md

     - It estimates invariant predictors from multiple training environments to enable OOD generalization
     - It tries to find a representation such that the optimal classifier on top of it matches for all environments

+Arora, S., Du, S. S., Hu, W., Li, Z., Salakhutdinov, R., & Wang, R. (2019).
+On Exact Computation with an Infinitely Wide Neural Net. arXiv, 1904.11955.
+Retrieved from https://arxiv.org/abs/1904.11955v2

 Arpit, D., Campos, V., & Bengio, Y. (2019).
 How to Initialize your Network?
 Robust Initialization for WeightNorm & ResNets. arXiv, 1906.02341.
 Retrieved from https://arxiv.org/abs/1906.02341v2

     - We propose a novel initialization strategy for weight normalized networks with and without residual connections
     - It is based on mean field approximation
     - It outperforms existing methods in generalization, robustness to hyper-parameters and variance between seeds

+Ash, J. T., & Adams, R. P. (2019).
+On Warm-Starting Neural Network Training. arXiv, 1910.08475.
+Retrieved from https://arxiv.org/abs/1910.08475v3

+    - We discuss warm-starting for contunual learning
+    - In practice it seems to yield poorer quality than fresh random initializations as new data arrive, even though the final training losses are similar
+    - We provide the "shrink and perturb" trick that overcomes this pathology in several important situations

 Bartlett, P. L., Long, P. M., Lugosi, G., & Tsigler, A. (2019).
 Benign Overfitting in Linear Regression. arXiv, 1906.11300.
 Retrieved from https://arxiv.org/abs/1906.11300v3